sebastiantoh/tp/docs/UserGuide.md

 * `NUMBER_OF_MONTHS` refers to the number of months to be included in the result.
 * `NUMBER_OF_MONTHS` must be an integer between 2 and 6 inclusive.

+**Example**:
-e.g. You can compare the number of meetings you have had in the past 6 months as shown.
+Let's say you want to compare the number of meetings you have had in the past 6 months.
+You can do so as shown.

 1. Type `sale stats 6` and press <kbd>Enter</kbd>.